ninjayoto/AppNetSample/README.md

 ##To Do:
 - Database for offline use (realm.io)
-- Intent service with Alarm manager to periodically retreive data and update database in the background.
+- Intent service with alarm manager to periodically retreive data and update database in the background.